recski/brise-plandok/brise_plandok/data_split/README.md

     -c 0 \
     -af brise_plandok/data_split/example/annotators \
     -xf brise_plandok/data_split/example/xlsx \
+    -df brise_plandok/data_split/example/full_data \
     -g
 ```

 You can find the generated xlsx files in `brise_plandok/data_split/example/xlsx` folder.

-Additionally, you can find for each annotator in their download folder (e.g. `brise_plandok/data_split/example/annotators/01/download`) the relevant xlsx files that they have to annotate.
+Additionally, you can find for each annotator in their download folder (e.g. `brise_plandok/data_split/example/annotators/01/phase1/download`) the relevant xlsx files that they have to annotate.

+Pre-filled gold data in the excel sheets comes from gold json files provided by the `--data-folder` option.

 #### Overwrite existing xlsx files